-If you have a medical emergency or die unexpectedly, and your documents can’t be located, your family will be scrambling to give you the assistance you need or to close your final affairs, says AARP’s recent article, entitled “Storing Legal Documents in an Easy-to-Find Place for Family Caregivers.”
+If you have a medical emergency or die unexpectedly, and your estate plan documents can’t be located, your family will be scrambling to give you the assistance you need or to close your final affairs, says AARP’s recent article, entitled “Storing Legal Documents in an Easy-to-Find Place for Family Caregivers.”

 Security and accessibility are the two primary factors in making the decision about where to store originals.
 However, frequently the most secure spot isn’t always the most accessible.